pestphp/docs/expectations.md

 <a name="overview"></a>
 ## Overview

+> **Note**: The Expectation API can be used in regular PHPUnit projects.
+For that, you just have to run the following command in your terminal: `composer require pestphp/pest-plugin-expectations`.

 In addition to assertions, Pest offers you a set of expectations.
 These functions let you test your values against certain conditions.
 This API is inspired by [Jest](https://jestjs.io/docs/expect).